k2393937499/Cross-Device-Acoustic-Communication-Python-Implementation/README.md

 ## Introduction

-You can check the demo video in `asset/demo.mp4`
+You can check the demo video on [Bilibili](https://www.bilibili.com/video/BV1vprYYaEXZ/)

 This project enables cross-device acoustic communication by transmitting bitstreams through the air.
 The highlight are as follows:
 1. **Digital Transmit** : Information is converted into a bitstream and transmitted via a sine wave.